mastixstudio/notebooks/README.md

 ## Overview of Notebooks

 ### Fundamentals
-- **[Constants, Calculations and Derivatives](./constants_calculations_derivatives.ipynb):**  Explore the core of MASTIX Studio.
+- **[Constants, Calculations and Derivatives](./constants_calculations_derivatives.ipynb):**  Explore the core of MASTIX ALM Studio.
 Learn to label and group constants, define calculations, and retrieve derivatives.

-- **[Functions](#use-cases):** ***Coming soon!*** Discover MASTIX Studio's built-in functions and learn to create custom ones.
+- **[Functions](#use-cases):** ***Coming soon!*** Discover MASTIX ALM Studio's built-in functions and learn to create custom ones.
 This notebook features some basic analysis of the Black-Scholes option pricing formula, including solving for parameter values using a numerical solver.

 <!--
 ### Applications